pilotmoon/popclipweb/README.md

 # PopClip Website

-This repository contains the source code for the [PopClip website].
+This repository contains the source files for the [PopClip website].

 The site is built with [VitePress] and hosted on [Vercel].